-The Minneapolis-Duluth/Superior Passenger Rail Alliance, State of Minnesota, and the Federal Rail Administration acted upon a 2009 environmental study of the proposed NLX corridor.
+The Minneapolis-Duluth/Superior Passenger Rail Alliance, State of Minnesota, and the Federal Rail Administration acted upon a 2009 environmental study of the proposed NLX corridor that continued to take place through 2010.
 Costs are estimated at \$2.2 million, consisting of \$1.1 million contributed by the Federal Rail Administration, \$900,000 by the State of Minnesota, and \$200,000 to be contributed by the Alliance.
-All funds are being sent to and administered by the Minnesota Department of Transportation.
-Total contributions to date for the Alliance are \$178,196.
+Federal Rail Administration funds are being sent to and administered by the Minnesota Department of Transportation.
+The state and federal monies are then deposited with St. Louis County and, by way of agreement, passed through to the Alliance.
+The Alliance has met its match contribution of \$200,000.
+State and federal participation as of December 31, 2009, is \$189,058 and \$113,151, respectively.

-SCHEDULE OF FINDINGS AND RECOMMENDATIONS FOR THE ELEVEN MONTH PERIOD ENDED DECEMBER 31, 2008
+SCHEDULE OF FINDINGS AND RECOMMENDATIONS FOR THE YEAR ENDED DECEMBER 31, 2009